 - Screen out applicants and determine who gets an interview

 - Identify your skills, education and experience

 - Use as an agenda during the interview

 Employers appreciate applicants who take the time and effort to present a well written resume.
 Make sure your resume is easy to read, concise, accurate, and positive.
 Tailor your resume to fit the job description.
 Include the same key words, skills, and qualities that are used in the job description to make it easier for employers to see that you are qualified.

-College Central Network and Career Coach provide WCC students and alumni with free user-friendly Resume Builder software, resources, and examples.
+College Central Network provides WCC students and alumni with free user-friendly Resume Builder software, resources, and examples.
 You can also search the internet for free resume examples based on your specific career goals (example: “automotive technician resumes” or “medical assistant resumes”).

 Cover letters give job seekers the opportunity to include more information about themselves to the employers and can help the job seeker stand out from the rest of the competition if well written.
 Search the internet for career specific cover letters (example: “sales associate cover letter”).

 Employers appreciate candidates who enclose a list of references along with their resume.
 Include references on a separate page with the same heading/contact info as on your resume and cover letter.
 Include at least three references.
 Be sure to ask permission before you list a reference.
 Current or former supervisors and instructors make better references than classmates or co-workers.
 See below for an example of references.

 Interviews give you the opportunity to convince the employer that you are the best candidate for the position.
 This is also your chance to interview the employer and decide if you would be a good fit for their business or organization.

 Preparation and practice are the keys to having a successful interview.
 Think of the interview as auditioning for an important role.
 You must prepare what to say, which questions to ask, know what to wear and how to act.
 Making a positive first impression is critical to the success of your interview.
 Contact Career Services at 336-838-6545 if you need assistance preparing for your next interview.